BA (Hons) in Acting

 - SELT in reading, writing, listening and speaking and CEFR level B1 if you’re not studying at a degree level

-There is no upper age limit and all candidates who apply are offered an audition.
+There is no upper age limit to apply and we welcome applications from people of all ages.

 Application is by audition only; no formal qualifications are required.